mkienzle/NSW-sea-garfish-stock-assessment/A_Bayesian_Approach.md

 |5    | 1.723482 | 0.6332424 | 0.08708028 | 0.03938038 | -5104.685 | -5101.302 | -3.382696 |
 |6    | 1.723482 | 0.6332424 | 0.08708028 | 0.03938038 | -5104.685 | -5101.302 | -3.382696 |

-The posterior distributions of the parameters are unimodal and symetric.
-They were compared to Guaussian distributions with the same mean and standard distributions: the empirical and theoretical distributions are in good agreement.
+The posterior distributions of the parameters are uni-modal and symmetric.
+They were compared to Gaussian distributions with the same mean and standard distributions: the empirical and theoretical distributions are in good agreement.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Bayesian_ParametersPosteriorDistributions_model2.png)